|

 The elf smiled.
 I am old, my Lady, though I may not look

-it to a human.
-I fought with Lord Elrond in the Last Alliance
+it to men.
+I fought with Lord Elrond in the Last Alliance of Elves

-of Elves and Men, and with King Thranduil during the Ring War.
+and Men, and with King Thranduil during the Ring War.
+So death

 What about old age?